menu

 Rosine is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Rosine, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Rosine is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Rosine does not have a public transit system used by locals to get to and from work.

 Demographics